Last updated: January 13, 2025

 On the left side, you can choose an ethnicity to view where that particular estimate shows up in your chromosomes and whether it comes from one parent, the other parent, or both.

-If I select Wales, I can see where only one parent (Parent 1) is contributing ethnicity from Wales to my genome.
+If I select Germanic Europe, I can see where only one parent, or both parents, is contributing ethnicity from Germanic Europe to my genome.
 It’s possible to choose two or more ethnicities to analyze.

 Like everything to do with DNA ethnicity estimates, your results in the AncestryDNA chromosome painter are subject to change.
 Ancestry says, “When we release updates, it’s possible that your chromosome painter results will evolve along with our understanding of DNA science.
 With each ethnicity update, you may notice more changes in your chromosome painter than you do in your ethnicity estimate.
 This is because the chromosome painter gives you a close-up view of your chromosomes, so changes are more noticeable.”